italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

   goals are fulfilled.

-To guarantee the above, it is necessary for each Wallet Instance to issue a certificate of conformity, guaranteeing its security and compliance with the Trust Model.
+In compliance of the above mentioned requirements, it is necessary for each Wallet Instance to issue a certificate of conformity, guaranteeing its security and compliance with the Trust Model.